zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     ![](images/create-workspace.png " ")

-6. Once the workspace is created you will be placed in the main APEX development page.
+6. Once the workspace is created you will be placed in the APEX Administration Services page by way of this newly created ADMIN account.

     ![](images/main-apex-dev-page.png " ")

-7. At this point we need to log off APEX from the ADMIN account we are currently connected as, and log back on as the new user we just created.
+7. At this point we need to log out of APEX Administration Services and log back into the APEX development workspace that was previously created.
 You probably will see a warning on to top of your page indicating you need to do this.
 To log-off click on top right icon that says “admin internal” and click on “Sign out”.

     ![](images/apex-sign-out.png " ")